parasaurolophus/go/lambda.md

 ```

 That program defines and invokes the function `f`, which takes an array of
-integers and adds 1 to each element, using C's standard idiom for arrys
+integers and adds 1 to each element, using C's standard idiom for arrays
 involving "pointers" and "pointer arithmetic".
 The programm then checks the
 contents of the array after `f` returns, exiting with a status code indicating
 failure corresponding to any element whose value is incorrect or with a status